Here’s a question from Nancy, a reader:

-I recommend you use $3,900 of your $5,000 savings to pay off the 9.24% personal loan even if that means you don’t make much of a down payment on the car.
+I recommend you use $3,900 of your $5,000 savings to pay off the 9.24 percent personal loan even if that means you don’t make much of a down payment on the car.

-Of the remaining money, I would use $500 as a bank account buffer and the start of an emergency fund, assuming you don’t have a separate one already.
+Of the remaining money, I would use $500 as a bank account buffer to give you the start of an emergency fund for unexpected expenses.
 You have a good safety net living at home with your parents, but the sooner you get in the habit of creating and maintain rainy day savings, the better.

-With your decent credit score (722), your credit union has offered you a 3.5% APR on the car loan, far better than the 9.24% on the unsecured personal loan.
-It was smart to get the auto financing quote from your credit union, but don’t forget to see if the dealer can beat the rate…maybe not, but it doesn’t hurt to ask.
+With your decent credit score (722), your credit union has offered you a 3.5 percent APR on the car loan, far better than the 9.24 percent on the unsecured personal loan.
+It was smart to get the auto financing quote ahead of time, but don’t forget to see if the dealer can beat the rate…maybe not, but it doesn’t hurt to ask.